deepaklearner/sample_cypher/README3.md

     user.managerid AS managerid,
     Level,

+    // For CEO, display the managerid as L1managerid; for others, use L1’s employeeNumber CASE
+      WHEN Level = 1 THEN user.managerid
+      WHEN Level >= 2 THEN L1.employeeNumber
+      ELSE NULL
+    END AS L1managerid,

-    // Only populate L1 manager details if Level is 2 or higher CASE WHEN Level >= 2 THEN L1.employeeNumber ELSE NULL END AS L1managerid, CASE WHEN Level >= 2 THEN L1_name.givenName ELSE NULL END AS L1managerFirstName,
-    CASE WHEN Level >= 2 THEN L1_name.familyName ELSE NULL END AS L1managerLastName,
+    // Only populate L1 manager details if Level is 2 or higher CASE WHEN Level >= 2 THEN L1_name.givenName ELSE NULL END AS L1managerFirstName, CASE WHEN Level >= 2 THEN L1_name.familyName ELSE NULL END AS L1managerLastName,
     CASE WHEN Level >= 2 THEN L1_email.WorkEmail ELSE NULL END AS L1managerEmail,